1,435 texts · Page 2 of 30

 It might surprise you.
 In the Letter of Aristeas, a fascinating text that purports to describe the creation of the Septuagint (the Greek translation of the Hebrew Bible), we find l...

 The Letter of Aristeas, a fascinating text from the Hellenistic period, gives us a glimpse into just that, through a series of thought-provoking exchanges.
-Imagine this: a king, ea...
+A king, eager to govern ...

 King Ptolemy, a powerful ruler in his time, certainly did.
 He wasn't just interested in building grand things, but in building things that endured.
 He wasn't thinking small.
 In the...